zopefoundation/zc.zk/src/zc/zk/README.txt

 Change History
 ==============

+- Log when sessions are lost and ephemeral nodes are restored.

 Fixed: Kazoo returns node children as Unicode.
        zc.zk client applications expect children as
        returned by the children to have bytes values and